I Evaluated the 7 Best Contract Lifecycle Management Software

 • Built-in E-signature and audit trails: If your CLM tool doesn't have native e-signature integration (or at least seamless ones like DocuSign or AdobeSign), then you are stuck with the physical signature that delays the duration of the contract lifecycle and makes the process cumbersome.
 And not just the signatures, I also paid attention to detailed audit trails that help track who did what, and when.
 It is a feature that many don't pay attention to until and unless they're put under compliance checks.

 • Advanced search and metadata tagging: I evaluated tools that offered AI-driven search and tagging that pointed out active contracts for renewals or termination.
 When you are managing hundreds to thousands of contracts, this feature helps you to access agreements by simply putting the details of clients, clause-type, renewal date, or risk level.
-I felt this is something that differentiates a standard tool from a time-saving automation-oriented tool.
+I felt this was something that differentiates a standard tool from a time-saving automation-oriented tool.

 • Granular and role-based access control: The last but not least non-negotiable factor for me was security.
 The best CLM tools offer granular user permissions that allow access for employees based on roles in legal, sales, procurement, finance, and even external parties.
 It is the only way to collaborate without risking sensitive data exposure.
 This kind of control can give you confidence to collaborate across departments and with external parties, without worrying about data leaks or version confusion.